ODM2/YODA-File/examples/time_series/readme.md

 Time Series Template Examples
 =============================

 This folder contains example time series datasets that have been generated using the YODA Time Series Excel Template.
+Example datasets are organized in folders according to the version of the template that was used to generate them.

+The following are descriptions of the examples:

 **YODA_TimeSeries_Example1**: Contains three time series of air temperature from a climate monitoring site representing the daily minimum, average, and maximum air temperatures.